Gaeta/Gaeta/README.md

 # Hello! 👋

   I'm been developing for around 5+ years, I'm that type of developer that like's to hide his code because in my eyes it's a huge mess but in the real world it's clean and runs smoothly!
 I currently have under my belt is Node.JS/JS (and most of its popular frameworks), Java, nginx w/ & w/o express, html, css3/sass (and more).
 While having those languages under my belt im always learning trying to learn new languages like python, rust, go, and more!
-Currently spending days this year creating cool ideas and hanging out with friends, and I currently attend a technical high school trying to become a Computer/Computer-Science/Software Engineer one day (I hope)!
+Currently spending days this year creating cool ideas and hanging out with friends, and I currently just ugraduated from a technical high school (Now attending College for CS) trying to become a Computer/Computer-Science/Software Engineer one day (I hope)!
 Yes I know im rambling now... don't judge me mate man!

 # Life Update :D 6/6/23